jiawei-zhang-a/Pendulum-beta/doc/DOCUMENTATION.md

 ```
 which is capable of recursively nesting expressions.
 We abbreviate the SymNodes with their symbol in front and their children contained in brackets.
 The statement tree holds the root SymNode.
 The statement tree is expected to
-contain the expression in the order that it is to be computed, that is, expressions with highest associativity get computed first, and
+contain the expression in the order that it is to be computed, that is, expressions with the highest associativity get computed first, and
 those with the lowest associativity gets computed last.
 So, it would not be surprising to see expressions with plus signs end up with `plus` as the
 root node of its statement tree.